newshipt/ionicons/readme.md

 Or install with [component](https://github.com/componentjs/component):

     $ component install driftyco/ionicons

 Or perhaps you're known to use [bower](http://bower.io/)?

     $ bower install ionicons

+# NPM Publishing

+1. get a npm account with our team
+2. go to the project folder
+3. `npm adduser` or `npm login` (if you're not already logged in)
+4. `npm version <version>` give the package a new version number
+5. `npm publish`
+6. :boom: new package available!
+7. install in your project via `npm i --save @shipt/ionicons@latest`

 ## HTML Example